waxantiques

 Description

-A handsome antique silver dinner plate with plain styling and magnificent shell and gadroon borders.
+A handsome antique silver dinner plate with a fascinating history, plain styling and magnificent shell and gadroon borders.
 Excellent quality and manufacture as you’d expect from this world famous silversmith.
 Hand engraved to the top and bottom rim there are two crests and mottos for the Marquis of Londonderry* and the Order of the Bath.
 The underside bears the pattern number 820.
+This plate was part of a service for the British Ambassador to Austria during the Congress of Vienna

 Total weight 745 grams, 23.9 troy ounces.